 Glossary

+Actor—either a counterparty to a FIX session or an external entity that holds state relevant to application or session behavior.
+An actor can take actions such as assigning state or transitioning a state machine, and it can send messages.

+Code set-- A finite set of the valid values of a data element.
+Each unique valid value is called a code.

 Datatype – the value space of a data element, possibly including enumerated values, precision or range.
 Some types have additional attributes, e.g. epoch and time zone of a date.
 Value space is at the application layer (layer 7 of the OSI model).

+Discriminator—a field that modifies the value space of another field.
+The combination of the value field and its discriminator is variously called a choice, discriminated union, tagged union, or variant.

 Encoding – a wire format for data representation.
 Also known as lexical space or the presentation layer (layer 6) in a protocol stack.

 Extension Pack (EP) – an interim publication between major versions of a FIX standard.